 Many salespeople spend their whole careers puzzled about why some people buy from them and others don't, but using these ideas allows them to become much more effective and successful.

 The reason that developing these skills works so well in improving sales effectiveness and results is that we only trust people who see the world the way that we do and we only buy from people we trust.

 The skills required to do this are:

-- positioning your product/service in a way which solves their challenges in a way they understand
+- positioning your product/service in a way which solves their problems in a way they understand;

 The good news is that the skills can be learned and they can make the difference between a mediocre salesperson and an outstanding one.
 A small investment in coaching or training in these skills can pay for itself many times over in increased revenue and profits.

-Written by Bryan McCrae of Cognitive Sales Colsulting.
+Written by Bryan McCrae of Cognitive Sales Consulting.